Higgs Phases and Boundary Criticality: Boundary Symmetry Breaking in Non-Abelian Higgs Models

 The bulk of the system is completely frozen in this limit, which can be most easily seen in unitary gauge where $\varphi_i=\mathbbm{1}$.
 Substituting \cref{eq:constraint-group-valued} into \cref{eq:nonabelian-wilson-loop-boundary}, the boundary action can then be expressed in terms of the gauge-invariant observables

 where $U_i$ was defined with the boundary link oriented ``in'', which are short half-open Wilson strings coming from the vacuum and ending at site $i$.
 The boundary action becomes

 which is a lattice chiral model.
 Compare this to the equivalent results for the Abelian case, \cref{eq:boundary_action_U1_kappa_infinite} and \cref{eq:boundary_action_SU2}, to which it reduces when $\G=\mathrm{U}(1)$.
 The $\Gbdry\times\Gbulk$ symmetry acts on this chiral model by left and right multiplication of the $\Theta_i$, respectively.
-Such a model is known to exhibit symmetry breaking to the diagonal $\G$ subgroup \cite{chandrasekharanIntroductionChiralSymmetry2004}.
+Such a model is known to exhibit chiral symmetry breaking, i.e. breaking to the diagonal $\G$ subgroup~\cite{chandrasekharanIntroductionChiralSymmetry2004}.
 We discuss boundary phase transitions in these models further in \cref{sec:NA_phase_transition}

 Note that if $\G$ is Abelian there is no distinction between left and right group multiplication, therefore $\Gbulk$ and $\Gbdry$ are not independent symmetries of the system. $\Gbulk$ corresponds to global rotation of the Higgs field generated by the total matter charge, \cref{eq:net_charge}, while $\Gbdry$ is generated by the net electric flux through the boundary links, \cref{eq:bulk-boundary}.
 These two generators are the same operator on the physical gauge-invariant Hilbert space by the Gauss law.
 In contrast, in the group-valued non-Abelian Higgs models these are really distinct symmetries generated by different physical operators.